Most companies don't call a software consultancy when things are going well.

 Here's what that looks like in practice:

 The work typically includes architecture planning, technology selection, and code review.
-Sometimes consultants build the software themselves.
-Sometimes they guide internal teams through the process.
+Sometimes consultants build software themselves.
 Sometimes they rescue projects that previous teams left half-finished.

 That experience is what you're paying for—not just hours of coding.